Near Frankenmuth in Saginaw County, Michigan — The American Midwest (Great Lakes)

 Location.
 43° 19.735′ N, 83° 46.577′ W. Marker is near Frankenmuth, Michigan, in Saginaw County.
 Marker is on South Beyer Road half a mile north of East Curtis Road.
-Touch for map.
 Beyer Road does not cross the bridge, but there is a small parking area on both the north and south sides of the bridge.
 Marker is on the south end of the bridge attached to the right (east) side.
+Touch for map.
 Marker is in this post office area: Frankenmuth MI 48734, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 7 other markers are within 8 miles of this marker, measured as the crow flies.
-Michigan's German Settlers (approx. 1.8 miles away); Frankenmuth Bavarian Inn (approx. 1.8 miles away); Frankenmuth Bavarian Inn Restaurant (approx. 1.9 miles away); Star of the West Milling Company (approx. 1.9 miles away); Frankenhilf (approx. 7.4 miles away); The Bavarian Colony of Frankenhilf (approx. 7.4 miles away); Clio Depot (approx. 10.7 miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
+Michigan's German Settlers (approx. 1.8 miles away); Frankenmuth Bavarian Inn (approx. 1.8 miles away); Frankenmuth Bavarian Inn Restaurant Frankenmuth Woolen Mill (approx. 1.9 miles away); Star of the West Milling Company (approx. 1.9 miles away); Frankenhilf (approx. 7.4 miles away); The Bavarian Colony of Frankenhilf (approx. 7.4 miles away); Clio Depot (approx. 10.7 miles away).
 Touch for a list and map of all markers in Frankenmuth.

 Also see . . .
 Beyer Road Bridge - Frankenmuth, MI.
 Video (3½ min.) of the bridge that also shows both historical markers.
 (Submitted on August 13, 2018, by Joel Seewald of Madison Heights, Michigan.)